The Chemistry of Essential Oil is a fascinating subject for me as I have always been a science buff.

 Even though I only provided an overview of the chemistry of essential oil, I hope you can see now how it connects to knowing more about your oil.

 From the viscosity, volatility and medicinal properties, the chemistry profile can tell you a lot about the plant and your oil.
-And when the safety of essential oils tells you to stay away from phenols you will know why!
+Always consider the safety of essential oils as well.

 Most of the essential oil reference books will provide the chemical constituents of the oil.
 So take a look at it so you can start to correlate the chemistry with the medicinal properties!